jronallo/mep-feature-time-rail-thumbnails/README.md

 ### Create an Image Sprite

-The idea is to take a snapshot of your video every 5 seconds and then stitch the images together into a sprite.
+The idea is to take a snapshot of your video every N seconds and then stitch the images together into a sprite.
 This means that only one image file needs to be requested from the server and switching between thumbnails can be very quick.

 Here's one way you could create the image sprite using ffmpeg and montage (from ImageMagick):